Gangster film: French gangster films

 Le Samouraï starring Alain Delon as mob hitman Jef Costello.

 1969 and 1970 saw the release of three successful French gangster films featuring the day's biggest French movie stars.
-All three films featured good looking star Alain Delon, Jean Gabin, Delon, and Lino Ventura starred in 1969's Le clan des siciliens, about a jewel thief and the Mafia.
-Borsalino, a tale of the Italian Mafia in 1930 Marseilles, also featured Delon, along with Jean-Paul Belmondo.
-In Le Cercle Rouge, Delon, Gian Maria Volonté, and Yves Montand team up to rob an impenetrable jewelry store.
+All three films featured good looking star Alain Delon.
+In 1969, Jean Gabin, Delon, and Lino Ventura starred in Le clan des siciliens, about a jewel thief and the Mafia.
+In 1970, Borsalino, a tale of the Italian Mafia in 1930 Marseilles, featured Delon, along with Jean-Paul Belmondo.
+In 1970, in Le Cercle Rouge, Delon, Gian Maria Volonté, and Yves Montand team up to rob an impenetrable jewelry store.

-All three of the films were domestic successes and Borsalino was popular elsewhere in Europe.
+All three of the films were domestic successes, and Borsalino was popular elsewhere in Europe.
 None of them, however, broke through in the United States.